CartoDB/carto-react-template/docs/guides/03_basemap.md

 | GOOGLE_HYBRID | No preview available yet |

 <br/>

+You need to edit the `src/config/initialStateSlice.js` file.
+At the beginning of this file we are importing the basemap from the `@carto/react` package.

 If you want to use the Google road basemap, you need to import it like this: